Environmental Action Group

-There are few issues as important to humankind as climate change and the general degradation of our planet.
+There are few issues as important to all living creatures as climate change and the degradation of our planet.
 Rotarians are stepping up.
 For decades Rotary International has committed to protecting the environment.
 In 2020 The Rotary Foundation and the Board of Directors of Rotary International voted to approve the Environment as the seventh Area of Focus.
 Environmental Sustainability Rotary Action Groups (ESRAG) exist around the world.
-Our own club has a long history of environmental actions from tree planting to Huron River cleanup to Adopt-a-Highway.
-On September 21, 2022, our Board of Directors strengthened the RCAA commitment to environmental action when they approved creation of an Environmental Action Group (EAG) as a new committee within our club.
+Our own club has a long history of environmental actions from tree planting, Huron River cleanup, to Adopt-a-Highway.
+On September 21, 2022, our Board of Directors strengthened the Rotary Club of Ann Arbor (RCAA) commitment to environmental action when they approved creation of an Environmental Action Group (EAG) as a new committee within our Rotary Club of Ann Arbor.

 Scope and Aspirations